For the freedom and future of the media

 Serving the public interest - that is also the idea behind the Media Foundation of Sparkasse Leipzig.
 Founded on the 175th anniversary year of Sparkasse Leipzig, the Media Foundation pursues three guiding principles.
 The first of these is to uphold the tradition of the city of Leipzig as a media and communications location, as a city of print and of books – where Germany’s first daily newspaper was published, after all.
 Leipzig is seen as eastern Germany’s most important media location.
 Secondly, the foundation will support media-makers of all sorts in their work and in their commitment.
 And thirdly, the memory of the “Peaceful Revolution” in the October 1989 - and its importance for freedom of opinions and press diversity - should be preserved.

 Serving the public interest is something that the Media Foundation of Sparkasse Leipzig achieves by way of initiation, promotion and support of a wide variety of local, regional, national and European projects and institutions.
-Whether for the European Centre for Press and Media Freedom or the first German Media Court of Arbitration, for the DOK Film Festival Leipzig or the award of the Erich Loest Prize, for the Leipzig School of Media or for the initiation of the Günter Eich and Axel Eggebrecht Prize, or for the European Institute for Journalism and Communication Research or the Prize for the Freedom and Future of the Media; the work of the Media Foundation is repeatedly directed at highlighting the value of press and media freedom for free and democratic societies and enhancing public awareness of this.
+Whether for the European Centre for Press and Media Freedom or the first German Media Court of Arbitration or the award of the Erich Loest Prize, for the Leipzig School of Media or for the initiation of the Günter Eich and Axel Eggebrecht Prize, or for the European Institute for Journalism and Communication Research or the Prize for the Freedom and Future of the Media; the work of the Media Foundation is repeatedly directed at highlighting the value of press and media freedom for free and democratic societies and enhancing public awareness of this.
 Without independent media there is no individual freedom, and no protection against state despotism and repression.
 And without individual freedom the public interest cannot unfold.